-Mammootty's Shylock: Second Teaser To Be Released Soon!
+Mammootty's Shylock: Second Teaser Is On The Way!

 Shylock, the upcoming mass entertainer which features Mammootty in the titular role, is one of the most-awaited projects of Malayalam cinema in 2020.
 Recently, the team revealed the first official teaser of Shylock, which went on to take social media by storm.
 Now, the makers are all set to reveal the second teaser of the Mammootty starrer.